 Should you be terrified of vaginal birth after a Caesarean?
 Look, your partner or baby are less likely to die or be injured during birth than at any other time in their lives but birth feels so vulnerable.
 Learn what signs or symptoms may indicate a need for another Casearean.
 And discuss with your partner when she is willing to have another c-section.

 Birthing Better dads are very clear.
 Birth and birth-coaching skills are for use to birth our baby no matter where the birth happens, with whom or what is happening at the birth.
 This means you have to commit to using birth and birth-coaching skills to birth your baby no matter what.
 You got pregnant to have a baby not a type of birth.
 Don’t let your partner tell you that having a surgical birth is not giving birth.
 That’s nonsense even if not desired.

-Use your birth skills on way to hospital (your labor), while being prepped (your transition) and during the surgery (the birth) and afterwards if there is any post birth pain.
+Use your birth skills on way to the hospital (your labor), while being prepped (your transition) and during the surgery (the birth) and afterward if there is any post-birth pain.